Horse Insurance

 Rider Plan

-The essential insurance plan for riders aged 5-75 who do not own their own horse.
+The essential insurance plan for people who ride horses that they do not own, or have on full loan.
 Our fixed-price Rider Plan offers a wide range of benefits to protect you against the unexpected.

 Veteran Plan

-Our veteran insurance policy is for horses aged 17 to 40.
-Veteran Plan offers a variety of benefits such as: Vet Fees (for injuries), Third Party Liability and Personal Accident cover for both horse and rider.
+Our veteran insurance policy is for horses aged 20 to 40.
+Veteran Plan offers a variety of benefits such as Third Party Liability and Personal Accident cover for both horse and rider as well as optional Vet Fees cover for injuries.

 Horse Advice